l7mp/mc-wan/README.md

 We assume all these services are exposed using an appropriate Kubernetes service.
-We recommend using the NodePort for the first two listeners that we want to route through the SD-WAN (we can enforce this by adding a route to the sending clusters that routes the node-ip-range of the cluster to the vEdge), and exposing the `mc-wan-internet-listener` with a LoadBalancer service to route it via the default Internet.
+We recommend using the NodePort for the first two listeners that we want to route through the SD-WAN (we can enforce this by adding a route to the sending clusters that routes the node-ip-range of the cluster to the vEdge), and exposing the `mcw-internet-listener` with a LoadBalancer service to route it via the default Internet.

 ##### Compiling the ServiceExport